-Today’s post is sponsored by the Hearth, Patio & Barbecue Association to help spread the word about the importance of fireplace child-proofing and having a fireplace safety screen.
-A big winter safety issue in many homes with children is fireplace safety.
+Today’s post is sponsored by the Hearth, Patio & Barbecue Association to help spread the word about the importance of child proofing fireplace and having a fireplace safety screen.
+A big winter safety issue in many homes with children, is fireplace childproofing and safety.
 Even one burn is too many.
 Here are some burn prevention tips to help keep kids safe around the hot glass on gas fireplaces, stoves and inserts.

 How To Baby Proof The Fireplace: 4 Fireplace Safety Burn Prevention Tips